Best Crypto Trading Apps In The UK | February 2026

 Which App Offers the Most Coins?

-Bitpanda leads with hundreds of cryptocurrencies, including major tokens and niche altcoins.
+Bitpanda leads with hundreds of cryptocurrencies, including major tokens and niche altcoins and emerging tokens.
 Kraken also offers a wide variety for trading.
 In contrast, eToro supports fewer coins but prioritise simplicity and ease of use for casual users.

 Do You Need a Wallet If You Use a Crypto App?